Use of child suicide bombers by Palestinian militant groups: By the State of Israel

-On April 27, two teenagers, aged 15 (though other sources cite their ages as 12 and 13), were arrested at a checkpoint near Jenin after 11 explosive charges were found on them.
+According to Hebrew language sources, on April 27, two teenagers, aged 15 (though other sources cite their ages as 12 and 13), were arrested at a checkpoint near Jenin after 11 explosive charges were found on them.
 One teenager was recruited by the Palestinian Islamic Jihad and the other by the al-Aqsa Martyrs' Brigades.
 The two told interrogators that they had been acting as couriers for terrorists, but security forces suspect they planned to get close to the soldiers and then detonate the charges.

-On May 22, Iad Ladi, a 14- or 15-year-old Palestinian suicide bomber was arrested at a Huwara checkpoint near Nablus.
+According to Ynet, on May 22, Iad Ladi, a 14 or 15-year-old Palestinian suicide bomber was arrested at a Huwara checkpoint near Nablus.
 This was the 14th time during April and May that a Palestinian child was arrested as a bomber or a courier.
 Two days later, another 15-year-old Palestinian teen carrying two pipe bombs, was caught at the same checkpoint.
 On June 15, The Israeli press reported that the Shabak arrested a Palestinian militant cell in Nablus during the previous month.
 The cell included eight members, four of whom were child suicide bombers.
 The cell was on the verge of committing another suicide bombing attack using the four children.
 According to the Shin Bet, the cell was directed and funded by the Fatah's Tanzim branch and the Lebanese group Hezbollah.

-On October 11, a 14-year-old Palestinian boy was arrested by IDF forces.
+According to Ynet, on October 11, 2005, a 14-year-old Palestinian boy was arrested by IDF forces.
 He told the soldiers he was forced to agree to commit a suicide bombing when two terrorists from Fatah's Tanzim faction threatened to murder him by spreading a leaflet accusing him of collaboration unless he agreed.
 They took pictures of him with a gun and the Qur'an and forced him to write his own will.

-On August 27, a 15-year-old Palestinian boy carrying two explosive devices on his body was arrested in the northern Gaza Strip after he attempted to carry out an attack against soldiers operating in the area against Palestinians launching Qassam rockets on Israeli civilians across the border inside Israel.
+According to Ynet, on August 27, 2007, a 15-year-old Palestinian boy carrying two explosive devices on his body was arrested in the northern Gaza Strip after he attempted to carry out an attack against soldiers operating in the area against Palestinians launching Qassam rockets on Israeli civilians across the border inside Israel.